-The 5th century Acta of St Cecilia describe her martyrdom
+The Acts of St Cecilia describe her martyrdom

 The 5th century Acta of St Cecilia tell of events in the early 3rd century.
 A Christian Roman maiden from a patrician family wanted to dedicate herself to God as a virgin, but her father had arranged her marriage to a young man named Valerian.
 After the marriage ceremony, she told Valerian about Jesus, adding that her virginity was protected by an angel.
 She said he could choose between serving the angel if he respected it and or being punished by the angel if he tried to consummate the marriage.